nbhat-ucsd-2022/ece228_group_47_RiNN/README.md

 ---

 Let us know if you encounter any issues or would like to contribute!
+PLease contact: nbhat@ucsd.edu or fasalehi@ucsd.edu